 This is the 19th fatal car accident in Anne Arundel County this year.
 Not every story gets a lot of attention.
 The angle the media is taking on this one is that the supervising driver was not old enough.

 Ultimately, the best protection from this type of stupidity is the safest car possible.
-Which leads to a very inconvenient truth: as awful as big cars are on our environment, they probably do save lives.
+This leads to a very inconvenient truth: as awful as big cars are to our environment, they probably save lives.